Tromador/Kyngesreach/Adventure_Modules/Summer Bay/Summer_Bay.md

   **"JAGULAR"**

 The letters are rough, childlike, and half-obscured by mud and weathering.

+> *The figure hangs from a low, twisted branch barely a few paces ahead, almost invisible among the tangled greenery.
+It is a crude construction: a bundle of knotted vines and bleached bones, lashed together with strands of coarse grass and strips of some dark, flaking leather.*
+>
+> *The head — if it could be called that — is nothing more than a lump of driftwood, scarred by time and scored with crude cuts.
+Hanging from its arms and legs are tiny charms: feather scraps, brittle seashells, and what looks disturbingly like a fragment of human hair, braided and blackened by age.*
+>
+> *The entire fetish sways slowly despite the dead stillness of the air, its motion subtle but deeply unsettling.
+The word "JAGULAR," hacked into the wood with jagged, clumsy strokes, peers out from beneath a thin crust of mud and moss, as if half-swallowed by the jungle itself.*
+>
+> *The jungle around it seems to lean closer, the mist thickening, the sounds of insects fading to a restless hush.*

 > **GM Notes:**
 > - Players may roll Linguistics, Anthropology, or Occultism to assess the idol.